Phillip

 Phillip features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Phillip's dwelling structure, as per the latest Census, consisted of 0.1% houses and 99.9% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Australian Capital Territory's 58.4% houses and 41.7% other dwellings.
+In Phillip, as per the latest Census evaluation, 0.1% were houses while 99.9% comprised other dwellings like semi-detached homes, apartments, and others.
+This contrasts with Australian Capital Territory's breakdown of 58.4% houses and 41.7% other dwellings.
 Home ownership in Phillip stood at 13.9%, with mortgaged dwellings at 35.4% and rented ones at 50.7%.
 The median monthly mortgage repayment was $1,608, below the Australian Capital Territory average of $2,167.
-Median weekly rent in Phillip was $440, matching the Australian Capital Territory figure but significantly higher than the national average of $375.
-Nationally, Phillip's mortgage repayments were lower than the Australian average of $1,863.
+Weekly rent median was $440, matching the Australian Capital Territory figure but significantly higher than the national average of $375.
+Nationally, Phillip's mortgage repayments were lower at $1,608 compared to Australia's average of $1,863.

 Frequently Asked Questions - Housing